AIComputing101/gpu-programming-101/modules/module1/content.md

 # Module 1: Foundations of GPU Programming with CUDA and HIP
 *Heterogeneous Data Parallel Computing*

-> Environment note: Examples are validated in containers using CUDA 12.9.1 (Ubuntu 22.04) and ROCm latest (rocm/dev-ubuntu-22.04:latest).
+> Environment note: Examples are validated in containers using CUDA 12.9.1 (Ubuntu 22.04) and ROCm 7.0 (Ubuntu 24.04).
+The advanced build system automatically detects your GPU vendor and optimizes accordingly.
 Using Docker is recommended for a consistent setup.

 ## Learning Objectives
 After completing this module, you will be able to: